doopoll/mongo-101/README.md

 Note: If you make a mistake at any point in the shell don't worry!
 Your database user is set to readyOnly 🙃 If the shell hangs you can press `CTRL + C` and stop the command.

+### Primary and secondary 🥇🥈
+Sometimes you might login and find that the command line says `<SECONDARY>` instead of `<PRIMARY>`.
+This means that since you last logged in to the shell the sets in the database have had an election and chosen a new master (democracy at work).
+You need to update your string at this point.

+1) Connect to shell using your string
+2) Run `db.isMaster()`
+3) In the object that is returned will be field called `primary`
+4) In your connection string, replace the `candidate.5.mongolayer.com:10832` (or simular) with the new `primary` and save it for later
+5) Disconnect from the shell and reconnect using your updated connection string

 ## Writing count() queries 💯

 Here is the simplest query we can use to get back some data.
 Copy and paste this link into the Mongo shell and you'll get back the current number of polls users have created.